RoenLie/weave/packages/lit-jsx/README.md

 **JSX not transforming**
 - Ensure your files have `.jsx` or `.tsx` extensions
 - Check that the plugin is properly configured in `vite.config.ts`
-- Verify your `tsconfig.json` has the correct `jsx` setting for your chosen mode
+- Verify your `tsconfig.json` has `"jsx": "preserve"` and `"jsxImportSource": "jsx-lit"`
-- Make sure you're importing from the correct plugin (`vite-jsx-preserve` vs `vite-jsx-react`)
+- Make sure you're importing from `jsx-lit/vite-jsx-preserve`

 **TypeScript errors**
 - Add `"jsx-lit"` to your `jsxImportSource` property in `tsconfig.json`
-- For custom compiler: Set `"jsx": "preserve"` in compiler options
+- Set `"jsx": "preserve"` in compiler options
-- For React runtime: Set `"jsx": "react-jsx"` in compiler options
-- Ensure you have `@types/react` installed if using React JSX mode
+- Ensure you have the latest version of TypeScript installed

 **Runtime errors**
 - Function components should return JSX elements, component variables should return tagNames